ssmaceachern-dev/mythicalmonsters/chapter1_myths_and_dice.md

 Allows a character to move up to a certain number of miles equal to their Movement rating.

 ### **Camp**
 Allows a character or a group of characters to establish a camp for the sake of rest, nourishment, and resisting the elements of the wild.
+See Camping in Chapter 7 for additional details.

 ### **Long Rest**
 A character that makes a Long Rest can increase their Recovery rating equal to their maximum Recovery value.
 The character can also make an Recovery Test to reduce their wounds equal to the number of successes achieved.